sinankalkan/CENG501-Spring2021/project_BilginGungor/Sample_readme.md

  - The paper makes experiments for both positive and negative transfer cases for random label training while in previous works, the main focus was the negative effects.
  - The paper interprets what DNNs learn in random label training.
- - In previous works positive transfer coming from bigger weights (because the cross entropy loss is scale-sensitive) was not taken into account.
+ - In previous works positive transfer coming from bigger weights (because the cross-entropy loss is scale-sensitive) was not taken into account.
 The paper emphasizes this and makes a rescaling before starting the transfer.
  - Alignment phenomenon explains the well-known fact that how earlier layers in DNNs generalize while later layers specialize.
  - The paper proves that what the first layers of a network learn can be approximated by eigenvectors of the input data.
  - Specialization at upper layers may prevent the positive transfer and can be mitigated by increasing model with at those layers.